ccnmaastricht/SSU/README.md

 2. Clone the project repository.

+3. Provide the scene (class) you would like the system to explore in the `simulation_configuration.json` file within the `./config` folder.

+4. Place an image named `image.png` of that scene (class) in the `./models/camera/data/CLASS_NAME` folder.

-3. Use the `build_containers.sh` script to build the Docker images for all nodes.
+5. Use the `build_containers.sh` script to build the Docker images for all nodes.

 ```
 ./build_containers.sh
 ```

-4. Use Docker Compose to run the system:
+6. Use Docker Compose to run the system:

 ```
 docker-compose up